immuta/tap-learndash/README.md

 ## Configuration

 ### Accepted Config Options

-- [ ] `Developer TODO:` Provide a list of config options accepted by the tap.

 A full list of supported settings and capabilities for this tap is available by running: